dhellmann/pymotw/PyMOTW/cmd/index.rst

     :literal:
     :start-after: #end_pymotw_header

-When there is input text, complete_greet() returns a list of friends that match.
+When there is input text, :func:`complete_greet()` returns a list of friends that match.
 Otherwise, the full list of friends is returned.

 ::